 On Saturday 4th July, DRPG brought Woo Fest, the multi-genre music festival for all ages that raises funds for St Richard’s Hospice, Worcester, into the homes and gardens of its supporters for the very first time as a virtual festival.
 Launched in 2015 by siblings Luke and Ria in memory of their father John, Woo Fest has gone from strength to strength, growing from a small festival of friends and family to the ultimate local festival on the calendar for many new friends.
-Woo Fest has raising over £70,000 since its launch, ensuring all proceeds and ticket sales goes straight to St Richard’s Hospice.
+Woo Fest has raised over £70,000 since its launch, ensuring all proceeds and ticket sales goes straight to St Richard’s Hospice.

 Our digital team created a dedicated online portal where people could sign in to watch the free festival hosted by Nina Das Gupta and Richard Hurst.
 The virtual event was produced and broadcast from DRPG’s studios in Hartlebury, including our new studio which was brought into action to cater to the increase in demand for virtual events.